Serialized Statutes

 Each regex string produced matches the serial rule.
 Note the line break

-needs to be retained so that when printing @regex
+needs to be retained so that when printing @regex, the result is organized.

 Serial Pattern Collection